alekshaecky/SuckItUpCollabFork/README.md

 1. Open your command line tool
 1. Use the `cd` command to go to your GIT project.
 (The folder/directory that has the .git file in it.)
 1. Enter `lfs uninstall`
-2. Enter 'git pull` and wait for the pull to finish.
+2. Enter `git pull` and wait for the pull to finish.
 There should be no errors.
 3. Enter `git lfs ls-files` and the result should be an empty line.

 **If you have any trouble, either ask for help in Discord, or do this instead.**